B U R E A U O F P U B L I C S E C R E T S

 Chiang Kai-shek: 33 > 303

-Revised versions of the translations of the texts by Voyer, the Deneverts, etc., are online at this website, which also includes continually updated versions of the Situationist Bibliography and Notes on the Texts.
+Revised versions of my translations of shorter texts (e.g. articles that originally appeared in pamphlet form) are online at this website, which also includes continually updated versions of the Situationist Bibliography and Notes on the Texts.

 Errata for Ken Knabb’s writings and translations.